What is Phishing Anyway?

 - Conduct extensive security training for all your employees, including sending spoofed emails companywide to see how employees respond

-- Ensure all of your sensitive and personal data is stored, secured and backed up properly
+- Ensure all of your sensitive and personal data is stored, secured, and backed up properly

 - Have a third-party IT partner with expertise in security to perform continuous remote monitoring and remediation of your systems